ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ## stringr and lubridate

 stringr is a package that let's you easily manipulate character data.
-For the full resources go here [https://stringr.tidyverse.org](https://stringr.tidyverse.org/)
+For the full resources go to <a href="https://stringr.tidyverse.org" target="_blank">their website</a>.

 lubridate is meant to help R users format date and time data, which are actually a huge pain to work with in R. lubridate even lets you deal with extra annoying things, like daylights savings time in your multi-year datasets.
-For the full resources go here [https://lubridate.tidyverse.org](https://lubridate.tidyverse.org/)
+For the full resources go to <a href="https://lubridate.tidyverse.org" target="_blank">their website</a>.

 Today, we are not exploring dates and times, but we are using the character vector manipulation part of lubridate.